TBD, East Grand Forks MN and Grand Forks ND

-The Extreme North Dakota Bike, Orienteering and Boat Race (END-BOB) is a new event this year.
+The Extreme North Dakota Bike, Orienteering and Boat Race (END-BOB).
 It combines a couple of hours of biking (approx. 15 miles) with a couple of hours (8-10 miles) of downstream canoeing resulting in a very challenging (but still fun) event.

 This event will be challenging for big-time competitors, but doable and enjoyable for kids, adults, and adults who like to behave like kids.